learn-co-curriculum/hs-foundations-environment-setup/README.md

 ---

 ## Environment Setup for Students Using Mac Computers
 Let's go ahead and get your environment setup.
 Don't worry too much about the how's and why's of all of this.
-No one sets up a programming environment all the time, so a lot of people are confused about this anyway.
 Our goal is to get you up and running as fast as possible!

 ##1.
-Set Up a Github Account
-[Github](http:s//github.com) is a powerful site for version control and storing your code on a server.
-You all need to create free accounts in order to complete the lab work for this course.
-Go to Github, and fill out the form to create a username and click signup.
-You will need to then check your email to verify your new account by clicking a link in an email.

-##2.
-Let's set up our `.bash_profile`.

-###Set Up Your Bash Profile
+Set Up Your `.bash_profile`.

 We'll spend a lot more time in terminal today, but it's helpful if your `.bash_profile` looks just like mine.
 We're going to open terminal and enter the following commands: